H3AR7B3A7/EarlyAngularProjects/voipExample/README.md

 # VoipExample

-## Goal

-Create a simple but good looking application that allows video conferencing.
+A very basic application that allows video conferencing.

 ## Tasks